 Try a natural remedy like Neem Oil or horticultural soap to get rid of these pests.
-Simply combine the solution as directed on the label, spray under and on top of the leaves or other infected areas.

 To avoid serious infestations, it's critical to monitor your plant and look for pest signs on a regular basis and hose your plant down with water to rinse off any dust or bugs.